redox-os/website/content/news/this-month-250930.md

 ## OpenSSL 3.x on Redox!

-Wildan Mubarok successfully ported the 3.x version of OpenSSL to allow more programs or their recent/latest stable versions to work
+Wildan Mubarok successfully ported the 3.x version of OpenSSL to allow more programs or their recent/latest stable versions to work.

 ## Deadlock Prevention and Detection at Compile-Time

-Jeremy Soller started to adopt the concept of [ordered locks](https://docs.rs/ordered-locks/latest/ordered_locks/) to assign tokens to locks, it uses the Rust type system to prevent and detect deadlocks before execution.
+Jeremy Soller started to adopt the concept of [ordered locks](https://docs.rs/ordered-locks/latest/ordered_locks/) to assign tokens to locks, it uses the Rust type system to prevent and detect deadlocks at compile-time.

 Some deadlocks were fixed using this, making the Redox multi-threading more reliable.